 There is no cure for parvo.
 Your vet will offer your puppy supportive care over the course of the illness, treating symptoms such as vomiting, diarrhea, and dehydration, and making sure that your puppy gets adequate nutrition.

-Serious viruses like parvo weaken a puppy’s immune system and lower his white blood cell count, reducing his ability to fight off secondary bacterial infections.
+Serious viruses like parvo weaken a puppy’s immune system and lower their white blood cell count, reducing their ability to fight off secondary bacterial infections.
 The damage the virus does to a dog’s intestinal wall increases the likelihood of a secondary infection.
 Your vet may put your puppy on an antibiotic medication to combat these bacterial infections and will monitor your puppy carefully for additional complications.

 Parvo is a potentially fatal disease.
 The survival rate of dogs treated by a veterinarian is 68 to 92 percent, and most puppies that survive the first three-to-four days make a complete recovery.
 Recovery times vary depending on the severity of the case, but it usually takes approximately one week for puppies to recover from parvo.